Welcome to the Pleasuredome (song)

-"Welcome to the Pleasuredome" is the title track to the 1984 debut album by British band Frankie Goes to Hollywood.
+"Welcome to the Pleasuredome" is the title track to the 1984 debut album by English pop band Frankie Goes to Hollywood.
 The lyrics of the song were inspired by the poem Kubla Khan by Samuel Taylor Coleridge.

 In March 1985, the album track was abridged and remixed for release as the group's fourth UK single.

 While criticised at the time of release and afterward for being a song that glorifies debauchery, the lyrics (and video), just as Coleridge's poem, were about the dangers of mindless indulgence.
 This song, along with "Relax", made Frankie Goes to Hollywood even more controversial than they already were.

-Billboard compared it to "Relax," saying that "Welcome to the Pleasuredome" had "less hook, less controversy, more drama."
+Billboard compared it to "Relax", saying that "Welcome to the Pleasuredome" had "less hook, less controversy, more drama."

+Recording

+"Welcome to the Pleasuredome" was developed over the course of three months.
+Initially, the song had a duration of three minutes, which was later extended beyond thirteen minutes by overlapping different sections and lengthening other passages.
+When working on the song, Stephen Lipson brought in multiple tape machines to offset the recordings by eight bars, which he explained to Sound on Sound.

+Lipson described the song as having "vast expanses of music" that were filled in by various instruments and sound effects.
+During one recording session, Trevor Horn dangled a Neumann U 87 out a window to capture the sounds of cans and bottles being swept up from the Notting Hill Carnival.
+A few guitar tracks were also recorded for the song, one of which was overdubbed by Steve Howe, who according to Lipson, overdubbed "few funny chords" on an acoustic guitar that "no one else could get their heads around."
+Horn also took audio from Lipson demonstrating a potential solo on a Fender Stratocaster, which unbeknownst to Lipson had been captured on tape by Horn.